jairovadillo/ecs-deployer/README.md

 - Grab environmental variables from Vault
 - Register new Task Definitions based on `procfile.yml`
-- Run a release phase
+- Run a release phase (migrations or whatever)
-- Update all services with the new task definitions
+- Update all ECS services with the new task definitions
 - Waits until all tasks/"perros" have the new task definition

+## Builds & CI

+DockerHub automatically tests and builds the image tags, check:

 ## Preconditions: